attestate/ad/whitepaper.md

 As crypto currency enthusiasts we understand the value of "network goods," goods which rise in value proportional to how well they propagate in the network.
-The above graph exemplifies how this can be true for real estate too where a dirty power plant is a much worse neighbor to have than a modern cafe or a gym and a theatre.
+The above image exemplifies how this can be true for real estate too.
+As a land owner, having a dirty power plant as a neighbor is much worse than having nice cafes and gyms nearby.
+The absurdity of inner city real estate is that while the land appreciates from the networked improvements of the surrounding parcels, the owner itself only has limited capability of increasing the value of their own parcel.
+In that way, an inner city property owner isn't directly in control over their land's value, the network is.

+This effect is what LTV is trying to dampen.
+With land being the source of all goods in the economy, and since it can create immense amounts of wealth without necessarily needing ongoing investment, taxing land's value would ensure that owners productively use the land or sell it so someone who can utilize it best.

 ### Discussion on property right limitations